rosiaAI/Dessert_Sale_Site/readme.md

 - [Installation instruction](#installation-instruction)

 ## Description of features
 VI_pro this is a joint project with https://github.com/Sthdire .
-The idea of the project is to create a website for the sale sweets on Django.
+The idea of the project is to create a website for the sale sweets on Django+SQL.
 The site has a home page, a selling page, an order page and registration.
+The main feature of this project is that I worked with the Django admin panel and added logic for user registration and login, and also wrote some things depending on the user’s state.
+My friend, in turn, worked hard on the design and, as its main feature, added beautiful animation on the main page using animeJS.

 ## Demonstration
 #### Main page